SammetaNakshathra/AI_Agent/README.md

 The College Placements AI Agent is a smart solution built to assist users with:

-Preparing for placement drives
+Preparing for placement drives.

-Tracking company schedules and eligibility
+Tracking company schedules and eligibility.

-Answering placement-related queries
+Answering placement-related queries.

-Recommending tailored resources and study plans
+Recommending tailored resources and study plans.

 With its conversational AI interface, students can interact naturally—just like chatting with a mentor!